 Mascara is my fave makeup item – like it used to be a can’t live without it, take on a desert island favorite.

-I toiled, mixed, melted and swirled a variety of homemade mascara recipes.
+I toiled, mixed, melted, and swirled a variety of homemade mascara recipes.
 I had found an OK recipe but was not 100 percent happy with it.
-I wanted something easy – something I was used too.
-With the various tutorials out there for homemade mascara, I have discovered that sometimes a recipe requires tweaking to allow the end result to suit the individual.
+I wanted something easy – something I was used to.
+With the various tutorials out there for homemade mascara, I have discovered that sometimes a recipe requires tweaking to allow the result to suit the individual.

 I persevered and finally, FINALLY made an easy homemade mascara that is perfect for my lashes and maybe even yours too.

 Adapted from here.

 - 1/2 teaspoon finely grated soap

 - 3 drops almond oil (can substitute for coconut or any oil you like)